Tbhatt-Github/Team-15-Uncertain_Photosynthesis/README.md

 # Uncertain_Photosynthesis

-- The objective of this repo is to facilitate effective and easy version control for PRP coding exercises and activities
+- The objective of this repo is to add codes for the implmentation of project.